Best Free Switch Games 2025

 Weapons can be made stronger by crafting and spending materials at an in-game shop to unlock new variations.

-On top of this, the game allows you to equip armor and other enhancement items to give your Kirby a fighting chance in each arena.
+On top of this, the game allows you to equip armor and other augmentation items to give your Kirby a fighting chance in each arena.

 Knockout City is a unique online multiplayer sports title that combines dodgeball and fighting game mechanics in one free-to-play package.